2016 Taiwan Open

 The 2016 Taiwan Open was a women's tennis tournament played on outdoor hard courts.
-It was the first edition of the event and part of the WTA International tournaments of the 2016 WTA Tour.
-It took place at the Yangming Tennis Center in Kaohsiung, Taiwan from 8 through 14 February 2016.
+It was the inaugural edition of the tournament and part of the WTA International category of the 2016 WTA Tour.
+It took place at the Yangming Tennis Center in Kaohsiung, Taiwan from 8 February through 14 February 2016.
+First-seeded Venus Williams won the singles title.